 Digital networks are becoming a crucial tool to help support the goals of the Neighborhood Home model.
 The ideal model of digital connectivity would increase efficiency and extend care capabilities at the primary care site by connecting providers with specialists and hospitals to rapidly and effectively coordinate care.
 In order for this model to succeed at scale, there are six major areas that must be addressed:

 - Privacy and cybersecurity

 Networked virtual care modalities that could contribute to the Neighborhood Home concept include (in no order of viability or potential benefit):

 - Secure messaging

 These telehealth modalities are in use throughout the U.S., in both private and public healthcare settings, and are supported at varying levels by both payers and providers.
-However, despite routine use of these various tools, few have succeeded at scale in delivering on the promise of the Neighborhood Home.
-This is a result of the inability for these solutions to meet the conditions required for successful widespread adoption and scale outlined above, with one exception: eConsults.
+However, despite the routine use of these various tools, few have succeeded at scale in delivering on the promise of the Neighborhood Home.
+This is a result of the inability of these solutions to meet the conditions required for successful widespread adoption and scale outlined above, with one exception: eConsults.

 A Systems Approach to Creating National, Regional and Local eConsult Networks to Deliver Safety-Net Care

 This table outlines how current functionalities associated with eConsult platforms meet the pre-conditions to scale to large networks of care.

 |Interoperability||X||Interfaces with EHRs across primary and secondary care|